 There are other supplements I do not recommend.
 DHEA is sold as an oral over-the-counter for body builders and increasingly for menopause.
 It is a pre-cursor to estradiol and testosterone.
 If you take too much, your body will convert it to testosterone.
 You can see facial hair growth and voice changes, and these can not be reversed, even if you stop the medicine.

 I also am very cautious with thyroid supplements in patients without diagnosed thyroid disease (people are often given Armour thyroid).
 Thyroid hormone will make you feel energetic and lose weight, but it will, over time, damage your heart and can lead to long-term health effects.
 Thyroid should always be dosed and followed with blood tests by a professional.

 I think this has, in the past, been very true.
 I believe as more women enter medicine and as more of the female doctors reach menopause, that this will change.
 This is not to say there aren’t male doctors who are good at this, I just think women have more empathy for the symptoms.
 I think medical education has started to focus more directly on women’s health, but we certainly have a long way to go.

-The best way to find a doctor who is going to be sensitive to this is to look at the NAMS website.
+The best way to find someone who is going to be sensitive to this is to talk to one of our doctors.
 Doctors can voluntarily take an exam through this organization which tests their knowledge of menopause medicine.
-Those who pass are certified as expert in this type of medicine.
+Those who pass are certified as experts in this type of medicine.